hsf-training/analysis-essentials/git/12-citation.md

 teaching: 2
 exercises: 0
 questions:
-- "How can I make my work easier to cite?"
+- How can I make my work easier to cite?
 ---
 # Citation

 {% objectives "Learning Objectives" %}
-- "Make your work easy to cite"
+- Make your work easy to cite
 {% endobjectives %}

 You may want to include a file called `CITATION` or `CITATION.txt`